thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-01-07-artificial-intelligence-criminal-justice-system.markdown

 Many of us are familiar with the idea that Artificial Intelligence systems are regularly making benign decisions, like recommendations on Netflix or Amazon.
 What about decisions that have a significant impact on someone's life though?

 {% include image file='criminal-justice-1.jpg'
-   alt='How Artificial Intelligence is Transforming the Criminal Justice System' %}
+   alt='A stylized gavel overlaid with a pattern of straight blkue lines and white flecks' alt='How Artificial Intelligence is Transforming the Criminal Justice System' %}

 Should AI systems be used in life-changing situations, like criminal sentencing?